caravan-bitcoin/caravan/packages/caravan-psbt/README.md

 Attempts to extract the version number as uint32LE from raw psbt regardless of psbt validity.

-#### `abstract class PsbtV2Maps`

-This is provided for utility for compatibility and to allow for mapping, map copying, and serialization operations for psbts.
-This does almost no validation, so do not rely on it for ensuring a valid psbt.

-##### `public copy`

-Copies the maps in this PsbtV2 object to another PsbtV2 object.

-NOTE: This copy method is made available to achieve parity with the PSBT api required by `ledger-bitcoin` for creating merklized PSBTs.
-HOWEVER, it is not recommended to use this when avoidable as copying maps bypasses the validation defined in the constructor, so it could create a psbtv2 in an invalid psbt state.
-PsbtV2.serialize is preferable whenever possible.

 ## Concepts

 ### The operator role saga